 Cross-Channel

-Consistent recommendations across web, app, email, and social media - 126x more sessions (McKinsey)
+Consistent recommendations across web, app, email, and social media - a seamless customer experience

 Use Case 3: Dynamic Pricing